CIS565-Fall-2013/Project2-Pathtracer/README.md

 ##Overview

-Taking our raytracing code from before, we hae modified the GPU raytracer into a GPU pathtracing supporting depth of field, obj loading, and Fresnel.
+Taking our raytracing code from before, we hae modified the GPU raytracer into a GPU pathtracing supporting super-sampling anti-aliasing, depth of field, obj loading, and Fresnel.
 For optimization, we have implemented stream compaction.

 <div align = "center">